 Kids make mistakes, and some need more help with those mistakes than others.
 Thankfully, most juvenile justice systems recognize that juveniles are still growing into adults and tend to focus on more rehabilitative methods to prepare the child to be a responsible adult rather than punishing the child.
 The juvenile justice system does have its different way of doing things, and your O’Flaherty law attorney will be able to provide the necessary guidance.
 The team at O’Flaherty Law is experienced with juvenile law cases.
 It will be able to provide the assistance you and your child need to navigate the juvenile justice system successfully.

 If you have a child with someone you are not married to, paternity is not automatically assumed and must be formally established to enforce legal rights.
 If you are the father of the child in question, you are entitled to establish your legal rights as the father and to have a meaningful relationship with the child.
 If you are a mother who knows who the father is, but he denies his obligation to the child, you have a right to seek support on behalf of the child.
 If the other parent is resisting or denying paternity, you have options, and the attorneys at O’Flaherty law can help you explore the best course of action.
-Whether you need to establish paternity from either side of the case or petition the court for visitation rights or child support, the team at O’Flaherty Law can help you.

 If you are being threatened or abused, O’Flaherty Law can help you get the order for the protection you need to help you stay safe.
 There are many things an abuser can say and do to make you feel unsafe, and there is never any excuse for domestic violence.
 Orders for protection can force your abuser to maintain a certain distance from you, refrain from contacting you, and protect any children you share with the abuser.
 If you feel unsafe or have been abused, you should not waste any time getting an order for protection.
 Furthermore, except for the state of New York, the court will not make an attorney available to you while you try to get an order for protection.
 If you do not have an attorney, you will be unrepresented and vulnerable to any order for protection being dismissed or only granted for a very short period of time.
 O’Flaherty Law can assist you in getting the order as quickly as possible and making sure it is adequately enforced.